University of the Gambia

-The University of the Gambia (UTG) is an institution of higher education located in Sere Kunda, the largest city in the Gambia.
+The University of the Gambia (UTG) is an institution of higher education located in Kanifing, Banjul and Faraba Banta Campus the Gambia.
+UTG serves as the primary center for academic excellence and research in the Gambia.

 History

-The campus was founded in 1998 in Kotu-Kanifing, a suburb of Sere Kunda.
+The campus was founded in 1998 in Kotu-Kanifing, a suburb of Sere Kunda as the country's first public University.
 It was not until March 1999 that the UTG started to offer courses, following a law passed by the National Assembly of the Gambia.
-In 1999, 300 students are reported to have been enrolled.
-As of 2002, the number of academic staff was 44.
+In 1999, 300 students are reported were enrolled.
+In 2001, Yahya Jammeh's government conducted extrajudicial killings at the university.
+In 2002, the number of academic staff was 44.
 In 2006, nearly 2000 students were enrolled.
-The Gambian government has planned to create a new campus at Faraba Banta.
+By 2023, UTG has register 6719 students, the University successfully delivered 54 undergraduate programs, 22 master's programs and 4 PhD programs.